rb1970/UrbanFiresData/README.md

 The main goal is to present the source code (.Rmd files) behind the study.

 It contains two .Rmd files:
-(1) Raw2Final.Rmd - which includes the code from reading raw data till writing the final dataset, passing through data transforming, data cleaning and structural validation actions, and
+(1) SValidation.Rmd - which includes the code for reading raw data and data transforming, data cleaning and structural validation actions, and
 (2) CValidation.Rmd - containing the code related to content validation procedures, which follow the actions taken on the former Rmd file.